 Consider taking up laughter yoga.
 Laughter yoga is a mix of breathing techniques taken from yoga and laughing exercises.

-So, whether it’s comedy shows, family and friends, funny videos, memes, or songs that make you laugh – try to turn to them as often as you can, especially during difficult times.
+So, whether it’s comedy shows, family and friends, funny videos, memes, or songs that make you laugh – try to engage with them as often as you can, especially during difficult times.
 Laughter and smiles aren’t just fleeting moments of happiness, they can be effective tools for coping with anxiety, fear, and grief.
 Plus, humour can break the ice, release tension, and bring people together.

-If you feel short on reasons to be crack a smile right now, then why not have a read of our article; 20 happy facts to make your day a little better?
-Here you’ll find everything from the happiest animal in the world to a bum-shaped robot that tests the durability to Samsung smartphones.
+If you feel short on reasons to crack a smile right now, why not have a read of our article; 20 happy facts to make your day a little better on the healthy mind section of our website?
+You may also like to join the Feel Good Club on Rest Less Events.
+This group offers a creative space to share and hear feel-good stories.